In This Article

 Fiat Gateway

-As mentioned above, BitMEX also offers a minor fiat gateway which facilitates instant crypto purchases using fiat currency.
-This feature is not handled by BitMEX itself, but rather third-party payment processors.
+As mentioned above, BitMEX also offers a minor fiat gateway that facilitates instant crypto purchases using fiat currency.
+This feature is not handled by BitMEX itself but rather by third-party payment processors.
+BitMEX does not accept transfers or deposits.

 4. BitMEX Fees